jeffliu007/CryptoPulse/README.md

    ```
    npm install
    ```
+3. Create a .env file with a `REACT_APP_RAPID_KEY=` for RapidAPI integration and a `REACT_APP_OPENAI_API_KEY=` for GPT integration to work as intended.
+You can follow the example env for reference.
+The application will not work if API keys are missing.

-3. To start the frontend `npm start`
+4. To start the frontend `npm start`

 ## Preview